Tinashe discography

-American singer Tinashe has released seven studio albums, four mixtapes, two extended plays and fifty-eight singles, including twenty-seven as a featured artist.
+American singer Tinashe has released eight studio albums, four mixtapes, two extended plays and fifty-nine singles, including twenty-seven as a featured artist.
+According to Recording Industry Association of America, Tinashe has sold 7 million digital singles in the United States.
 Tinashe's debut album, Aquarius, was released in 2014.
 The lead single from the album was "2 On" and featured rapper ScHoolboy Q. "2 On" peaked at 24 on the Billboard Hot 100, topped the US rhythmic chart and was certified platinum in the US by the RIAA and in Australia by the ARIA.
 In September 2015, Tinashe announced the tentative title of her second album, Joyride.
 Following delays in the album's release, Tinashe released the digital album Nightride in 2016.
 On January 18, 2018, Tinashe released the lead single from 2018 album Joyride, titled "No Drama" (featuring Offset).
 Two more singles, "Faded Love" (featuring Future) and "Me So Bad" (featuring Ty Dolla Sign and French Montana) preceded the album.

 In 2019, Tinashe departed from her label RCA Records and released her fourth album, Songs for You, independently.
 Tinashe's fifth studio album, 333, was released in 2021 and was preceded by the singles "Pasadena" (featuring Buddy) and "Bouncin".
 In 2023, she released her sixth album, BB/Ang3l.
 In 2024, the song "Nasty" became Tinashe's first solo song to enter the Billboard Hot 100, following its viral use on social media.
 It served as the lead single for her seventh album, Quantum Baby.
+In June 2026, Tinashe released "Too Easy" as the first single from her eighth album, Popstar.
+It was announced in July 2026 alongside second single, "Crash Out", with third single "Melatonin" being released in August 2026 and fourth single, "Pillow Fight" being released in September 2026 alongside album track "I'd Rather Be Alone".
+The album was released on September 25, 2026.